-Mediation offers people the opportunity to resolve their disputes with the help of a impartial person trained in mediation skills, domestic violence issues, financial issues, and other topics.
-The mediator is not a judge or an arbitrator who imposes a decision on people, but is trained to assist people in negotiating their own resolution to their problems or concerns.
+Mediation offers people the opportunity to resolve their disputes with the help of a neutral person trained in mediation skills, domestic violence issues, financial issues, and other relevant topics.
+The mediator is not a judge or an arbitrator who imposes a decision on people.
+The mediator’s role is to assist people in negotiating their own ways to resolve their problems or concerns.
 Respecting people’s rights to make their own decisions about their lives is high on the list of ethical responsibilities of family mediators.